Our free membership, business.com+, takes the pain out of choosing new business services.

 CareCloud’s appointment scheduling tool offers daily, weekly and monthly calendar views.
 We especially liked that you can filter the calendar by individual providers and display a daily view of multiple providers.
 Its drag-and-drop scheduling system helps you book appointments, track patient visits and verify insurance eligibility.

 The default color coding displays future appointments in gray, confirmed appointments in light green and checked-in patients in dark green.
 Checked-out patients are shown in dark blue, while telemedicine visits are in light blue.
 Practices can customize this color-coding scheme, which is a nice touch we didn’t see with other medical software.
-You can also customize and set automatic appointment reminders for both in-office and telehealth visits by phone, text, email or the patient-focused Breeze application.
+You can also customize and set automated appointment reminders for both in-office and telehealth visits by text, email or the patient-focused Breeze application.

 Insurance Eligibility Verification